greg-e/limosa.work/docs/slides.md

 ### “Anything that gets invented after you’re thirty is against the natural order of things…”
 *Douglas Adams*

+### “Any sufficiently advanced technology is indistinguishable from magic."”
+*Arthur C. Clarke*

 ---
 ### Technology will change our life, what will we choose to do with it?

 ---
 ## Agenda